-When thinking about a divorce, direct relationships are the focus – your relationship with your spouse and children.
+When considering divorce, direct relationships are the focus – those who live in the same house – your spouse and minor children.

 1- List relationships that truly matter to you and focus on those individuals.

 2- Be proactive and share your decision for divorce before they hear it from others.

 3- Decide how much information you will share with each person.
 For example, your adult children do not need to know every detail – it may backfire and create resentment toward you.

 4- Dedicate time with each person where you do not talk about your divorce.
 It’ll give you a break to focus on that person and let them know you care about them.

 5- Consider hiring a professional to vent about your relationship instead of dumping it on your family and friends, especially if those individuals will continue to have a relationship with your spouse.
 (Also, do not use your family law attorney for venting – they will bill you for their time – a therapist may be less expensive.)